Rolf Muuss: Studies

-Examination of Theories
+Examination of theories

-One aspect of Muuss’ work in psychology is his examination of developmental theories, with a particular focus on adolescence.
+One aspect of Muuss's work in psychology is his examination of developmental theories, with a particular focus on adolescence.
 Among others, Muuss reviewed the theories and work of Sigmund Freud, Erik Erikson, Jean Piaget, and Carol Gilligan.
 Muuss believed that theories of development could be categorised into "families", based on the different original ideas from which the theories developed.
 For example, Muuss stated that Erikson's work had a basis in the work of Freud, and that therefore their theories belong to the same family.
 Muss also believed that the theories of Piaget, Kohlberg, and Gilligan were related.

 Muuss credits Sigmund Freud with founding the psychoanalytic movement, and changing the foundation of psychiatry and psychology.
 He recognises Freud's influence in areas including literature, advertising, art, philosophy, sociology, medication, and education.
 For example, as Muuss has stated, Freud's assumption that "frustration of normal satisfaction may lead to the development of neurosis" implies that educators should not frustrate their students.
 Muuss believed that this was proof that educators should create environments that include leniency, approval, and attention.

 In regards to the work of Erikson, in particular his theory of identity development, Muuss recognised not only the similarities to Freud, but also the increased acknowledgement of societal influence on development.
 Muuss believed Erikson's theory to be the base of contemporary identity research.